derBanz/yearbook/yearbook.md

 ## Sebastian Banz

 Birthdate: 01.
-March 1992
+March 1992/
-City of Origin: Heidenheim an der Brenz, Germany Family status: Married
+City of Origin: Heidenheim an der Brenz, Germany/ Family status: Married/

 ### Get to know me
 My wife and I have two cats who we love dearly, Chromie and Maiev.
 My favourite hobby is playing video games, but I also enjoy reading books (crime and fantasy).
 As far as sports go I watch Esports and go running on occassion.